 Why and How to Teach Organization Skills to Middle School Students

 Organization is arguably the most underrated yet among the most important skills we can teach our students to equip them for success in school and beyond.
-Yet, in my experience, it is the most overlooked and least taught strategy in schools.
+Yet, in my experience, it is among the most overlooked and least taught strategy in schools.

 Some Students Don't Know How to Be Organized